Sapphirine/Holiday_Planner/README.md

-# Project_holiday
+# Holiday_Planner

 This is for course EECS6893 final project.

+Team Members: Ling Lin, Sugandha Goyal

-We implemented a web application to provide easy search for travel blogs based on location and topic.
+We implemented a web application to provide easy search for travel blogs based on location and topics.

 There are 3 parts of codes:
 * FrontEnd - contains all angular JS code, css, elasticsearch code